 1. Background

-To develop Hong Kong into a walkable city, we formulated the overall walkability strategy for Hong Kong in 2020 which places high priority on pedestrians in transport planning to foster a pedestrian-friendly environment and promotes walking as a form of sustainable urban mobility bringing about transport, social, environmental, economic and health benefits in line with the "Walk in HK" initiative.
+To develop Hong Kong into a walkable city, we have formulated the overall walkability strategy for Hong Kong which places high priority on pedestrians in transport planning to foster a pedestrian-friendly environment and promotes walking as a form of sustainable urban mobility bringing about transport, social, environmental, economic and health benefits in line with the "Walk in HK" initiative.

 Under the overall walkability strategy, we have devised new walkability enhancement initiatives/ measures, namely wayfinding signage, decluttering of non-essential traffic signs and railings, raised crossing, levelled run-in/out and low speed limit zone in selected locations, as well as a new comprehensive pedestrian planning framework to promote walking under four pillars of walkability, i.e. "make it connected", "make it safe", "make it enjoyable" and "make it smart".